Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_Android.rst

     }

 But the program is not yet robust enough.
 What happens if can't connect?
-What happens if there is no Industial Quad Relay Bricklet with the given UID?
+What happens if there is no Industrial Quad Relay Bricklet with the given UID?

 What we need is error handling!